Links on Android Authority may earn us a commission. Learn more.

 - Healing brush: Get rid of trash, dust, or any imperfection with the healing brush.

-- Geometry: This is a great tool for fixing perspective and straightening your photos.
+- Geometry: This is an excellent tool for fixing perspective and straightening your photos.

 - Web sharing: You can showcase images through the web.
 Simply invite people or share a link.
-Users can like and comment on images.
+Users can like and comment on photos.

 - Batch editing: Batch editing saves time, so Adobe figures people will pay for it.